Be Verbs

 2. The books are on the table.

-Point 2: Use am and am not for the pronoun I.
+Point 2: Use am and am not with the pronoun I.

 1. I am American.